TheodorErol/CS_Util_Stuff/README.md

 # CS_Util_Stuff

-In this project you can find two folders.
+In this project you will find two folders.

 In each there is another README with more specific instructions.